shomerthesec/Intel-Edge-AI-Scholarship-Foundation-Course-NanoDegree-Program/README.md

 # Intel-Edge-AI-Scholarship-Foundation-Course-NanoDegree-Program
-Udacity's nanodegree for Edge AI and IOT by Intel
+* My work for Udacity's nanodegree for Edge AI and IOT by Intel